terriburns/Drakes-Next-Big-Hit/readme.md

 For a while, my program was spitting out loops of words that were `VBP` (verb, non-3rd person singular present) followed by `PRP` (personal pronoun) followed by `VBP` and so on.
 This was happening because `PRP` was the most likely word to follow `VBP` and vice-versa.
 By randomizing between two possibilities, it (theoretically) keeps the output grammatically correct but more diverse.

-**###2) Word Diversity**
+**2) Word Diversity**

 On the note of diversity, by alternating between options, there's a much greater range of possible words that can follow any preexisting one.
 Most importantly, there is greater diversity but a maintenance of style and type of words used.
+With the Pick One implementation, resulting part of speech pattern would always be the same.
+With Top Two, it regularly changes.
 This optimizes the goal of the assignment.

 ####The Best Implementation...
 For another Time